CareF/Show-Texdoc/readme.md

 * `Show TeXdoc with user input`: This will allow you to input a package name, which is equivalent to the shell command `texdoc`.
-* `Show TeXdoc: refresh the list of installed packages`: Searching for all packages installed is costy, so it is actually stored in `Packages\Show Texdoc\
+* `Show TeXdoc: refresh the list of installed packages`: Searching for all packages installed is costy, so it is actually stored in `Packages\ShowTexdoc\
 paclist.pcl` as pickle binary.
 And this command will refresh the chache.

 You need to run `Show TeXdoc: refresh the list of installed packages` at least